 The first step in the protocol flow (Figure 1 (A)) is the token acquisition by the Client from the AS.
-When requesting an access token from the AS, the Client follows the token request as described in Section 5.6.1 of the ACE framework [I-D.ietf-ace-oauth-authz], howevever, it MUST set the profile parameter to 'mqtt_tls'.
+The Client and the AS MUST perform mutual authentication.
+When requesting an access token from the AS, the Client follows the token request as described in Section 5.6.1 of the ACE framework [I-D.ietf-ace-oauth-authz], howevever, it MUST set the profile parameter to 'mqtt\tls'.
 The media format is 'application/ace+json'.
 The AS uses JSON in the payload of its responses to both to the Client and the RS.

 If the AS successfully verifies the access token request and authorizes the Client for the indicated audience (i.e., RS) and scopes (i.e., publish/subscribe permissions over topics), the AS issues an access token (Figure 1 (B)).
 The response includes the parameters described in Section 5.6.2 of the ACE framework [I-D.ietf-ace-oauth-authz].
 The included token is assumed to be Proof-of-Possession (PoP) token by default.
 This document follows RFC 7800 [RFC7800] for PoP semantics for JWTs.
 The PoP token includes a 'cnf' parameter with a symmetric or asymmetric PoP key.

-The 'cnf' parameter in the web tokens are to be consumed by the RS and not the Client.
-The PoP token may include a 'rs_cnf' parameter containing the information about the public key used by the RS to authenticate as described in [I-D.ietf-ace-oauth-params].
+Note that the 'cnf' parameter in the web tokens are to be consumed by the RS and not the Client.
+The PoP token may include a 'rs\cnf' parameter containing the information about the public key used by the RS to authenticate as described in [I-D.ietf-ace-oauth-params].